Teaching Your LLM the Codebase: CLAUDE.md and AGENTS.md

 - No global state or package-level variables (except constants).

-Conventions is the style guide.
-Guard clauses, typed IDs, table-driven tests – these are the patterns the team agreed on.
-Without this section, the LLM generates valid Go that doesn’t match the team’s Go.
-With it, generated code passes review faster because it already looks like the codebase.
+Conventions is the section that started everything: the hour-long review where Tom couldn’t tell Priya’s style choices from behaviour choices.
+Guard clauses, typed IDs, table-driven tests, these are the patterns the team agreed on, and with them written down, generated code passes review faster because it already looks like the codebase.

-Domain Language is subtle but powerful.
-Before this section existed, the LLM would generate variable names like orderID, productName, shippingDate.
-Each one required a review comment: “We call this a subscription, not an order.”
-Now the LLM uses the right words the first time.
-This also helps new developers absorb the team’s vocabulary – they see it in the generated code before they’ve read every file.
+Domain Language is the scar with Maya’s name on it.
+Before this section existed, the LLM generated orderID, productName, shippingDate, and every one of them needed a review comment: “We call this a subscription, not an order.”
+Now the LLM uses the team’s words the first time, and new developers absorb the vocabulary from the generated code before they’ve read a single design note.

 Package-level CLAUDE.md